apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    platforms.
 (Currently only Linux).
 IO buffers are allocated with the MADV_DONTDUMP with madvise() on Linux platforms that support MADV_DONTDUMP.
 Enabled by default.

+.. ts:cv:: CONFIG proxy.config.allocator.iobuf_chunk_sizes STRING

+   This configures the chunk sizes of each of the IO buffer allocators.
+The chunk size is the number of buffers allocated in a batch when the allocator's freelist is exhausted.
+This must be specified as a space separated list of up to 15 numbers.
+If not specified or if any value specified is 0, the default value will be used.

+   The list of numbers will specify the chunk sizes in the following order:

+   ``128 256 512 1k 2k 4k 8k 16k 32k 64k 128k 256k 512k 1M 2M``

+   The defaults for each allocator is:

+   ``128 128 128 128 128 128 32 32 32 32 32 32 32 32 32``

+   Even though this is specified, the actual chunk size might be modified based on the system's page size (or hugepage size if enabled).

+   You might want to adjust these values to reduce the overall number of allocations that ATS needs to make based on your configured RAM cache size.
+On a running system, you can send SIGUSR1 to the ATS process to have it log the allocator statistics and see how many of each buffer size have been allocated.

 .. ts:cv:: CONFIG proxy.config.ssl.misc.io.max_buffer_index INT 8

    Configures the max IOBuffer Block index used for various SSL Operations